 By the end of the 3-4 week elective you:

 - Will be able to describe the major health conditions and common co-morbidities facing homeless clients.

 - Will be familiar with the work-up and management of common conditions found in homeless patients.

 - Will be aware of, and sensitive to, the major determinants of the health common to the homeless population.

 - Will be aware of the types of agencies working with the homeless population in Toronto and the medical and non-medical services they offer.

 - Will understand a multi-disciplinary, case management-oriented team approach to caring for a homeless client.

 This is a self-directed elective, structured according to your interests and personal learning objectives.
 You are responsible for creating your elective schedule from a list of available clinics.
 It is recommended that you schedule a number of your clinics multiple times over the course of your elective, in order to allow yourself to become familiar with their functioning and to give you a sense of continuity of care.

-Please contact ICHA Education Lead, Deborah Pink, at , to check for availability to book this elective.
+Please contact ICHA Education Lead Dr. Deborah Pink and Sean Lau to check for availability to book this elective.
 Once booked, you will receive the Health of the Homeless Elective information package and a list of agencies and physicians currently taking students approximately 4 weeks before the start of your elective.